 Country Home Tour: Brays Island

-“It’s interesting how a house this tiny can be so INCREDIBLY LIVABLE.
-Inside, all that extreme verticality means the rooms feel neither contained or compressed.
-Plus the house has a beautiful orientation on the property, so there’s a lovely dappling of light morning, afternoon, and evening.
+“It’s interesting how a house this tiny can be so incredibly liveable.
+Inside, all that extreme verticality means the rooms feel neither contained nor compressed.
+Plus, the house has a beautiful orientation on the property, so there’s a lovely dappling of light morning, afternoon, and evening.
 We took advantage of this as much as possible, especially in the galley kitchen, which we designed as kind of a non-kitchen kitchen, a space that looks more like a sun-splashed garden room with that huge window.”

 Architect: Peter Block

 Country decorating offers numerous benefits that go beyond aesthetic appeal.
 The warm and inviting atmosphere created by country décor can positively impact your well-being.
 Using natural materials and earthy colors promotes a sense of calm and relaxation, making your home a sanctuary from the chaos of everyday life.

 Incorporating vintage and repurposed items into your décor adds character to your space, reduces waste, and promotes sustainability.
 By giving new life to old objects, you contribute to a more eco-friendly lifestyle.

 Country decorating also encourages a slower pace of life.
 It reminds us to appreciate the simple pleasures and find beauty in the everyday.
 By creating a space that reflects the tranquility of the countryside, you can escape the hustle and bustle of modern life and find solace in the serenity of your home.